grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 Grafana Agent Flow can be configured to collect metrics from Kubernetes Services
 by:

-1. Discovering Kubernetes Services to collect metrics from
+1. Discovering Kubernetes Services to collect metrics from.
-2. Collecting metrics from those discovered Services
+2. Collecting metrics from those discovered Services.

 To collect metrics from Kubernetes Services, complete the following steps: